RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Installing on macOS and Windows**

 There's not really much to say about these operating systems, just install ES-DE as you would any other application.
-On maCOS it's via the .dmg drag-and-drop installer, and on Windows it's just a normal application installer.
+On maCOS it's via the .dmg drag-and-drop installer, and on Windows via the normal application installer.

 **On first application startup**